ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/global-style-customisation-sass/index.md

 ## Suppressing native widget styles

-Setting `suppress-native-widget-styling` to `true` will supporess native widget styling, see [Customising Inputs & Widgets](/look-and-feel-customisation-widgets/) for more information.
+Setting `suppress-native-widget-styling` to `true` will suppress native widget styling, see [Customising Inputs & Widgets](/global-style-customisation-widgets/) for more information.

 ## Extending a provided theme